uwcsc/Unix-101/README.md

 ### Creating a file (touch) :point_down:
 Let's make a file.
 In a GUI program with a nice user interface, we might right click in the file explorer, and click 'New File', but we can't do that in the terminal.

-Instead we will use a command called `touch`.
+Instead, we will use a command called `touch`.
 This will create an empty file for us.
 Let's type `touch myFile.txt` into the terminal.

-Once you've done that, you might notice you don't get any feedback, there's nothing that says "File created succesfully" or anything, you just see a new prompt to enter a new command.
-This is normal, in Unix there is a convention that **if a program doesn't output anything, it executed succesfuly**.
+Once you've done that, you might notice you don't get any feedback, there's nothing that says "File created successfully" or anything, you just see a new prompt to enter a new command.
+This is normal, in Unix there is a convention that **if a program doesn't output anything, it executed successfully**.

+You can also check what the return code was with `echo $?` if the answer is 0 then it was a successful exit.

 ### Finding the file we just created (ls) :mag:
 Remember the `your-working-directory` part of the terminal prompt we talked about earlier?
 That is where your terminal is currently open to.
 When we used `touch`, the file we created was created in `your-working-directory`.

 Lets list the files in our current directory.
 To do this, we use the command called `ls`

  > :speech_balloon: `ls` Sounds kinda like "list".
-Often times unix commands will be really short, like `rm` instead of "remove", this is so you have to type less).
+Often times Unix commands will be really short, like `rm` instead of "remove", this is so you have to type less).

 At this point, our terminal might look something like this (The specific files and folders you see will probably be different from mine):